Affiliate links on Android Authority may earn us a commission. Learn more.

 Announced at I/O 2022, Health Connect was developed alongside Samsung.
 It acts as a central hub where the data of several fitness and health platforms coalesce.
 Supported services can then access this data as the user sees fit.
 This is great for syncing services that aren’t natively supported or fitness trackers and smartwatches that aren’t supported by some services.

 Health Connect finally left beta with the March 2023 Pixel update.
-The app now comes preinstalled on newer Pixel phones, including the Pixel 7 and Pixel 8 series.
-Health Connect comes baked into Android 14 as an official Android system app for non-Pixel devices.
+The app now comes preinstalled on newer Pixel phones, including the Pixel 8 and Pixel 9 series.
+Health Connect comes baked into Android 14 and newer as an official Android system app for non-Pixel devices.
+It has seen further development with the arrival of Android 15, including an incoming backup and restore feature.

-Few services initially supported Google Health Connect, but the list has grown rapidly since its soft launch in late 2022.
+Few services initially supported Google Health Connect, but the list has grown steadily since its soft launch in late 2022.
 Below are some of the platforms Health Connect supports:

 Platforms that support Health Connect